-MRTs provide immediate, onsite behavioral health crisis services at minimum to individuals who:
+MRTs provide immediate, onsite behavioral health crisis services at minimum to individuals who are 25 and younger who:

 - 1. Have an emotional disturbance; or - 2.
 Are experiencing a mental health or emotional crisis; or - 3.
 Are experiencing escalating emotional or behavioral health reactions and symptoms that impact their ability to function typically within the family, living situation, or community environment; or, - 4.
 Are served by the child welfare system and are experiencing or at high risk of placement instability.